Quantum Neural Network Classifiers: A Tutorial: Basic concepts

 Quantum neural networks are often presented in the form of parameterized quantum circuits, where the variational parameters can be encoded into the rotation angles of some quantum gates.
 The basic framework is illustrated in Fig.~\ref{framework}, which mainly consists of the quantum circuit ansatz, the cost function ansatz, and the classical optimization strategy.
 For the basic building blocks, commonly used choices include parameterized single-qubit rotation gates ($R_x(\theta)$, $R_y(\theta)$, and $R_z(\theta)$), Controlled-NOT gates, and Controlled-Z gates, which are illustrated below:

+Here, the rotation angle in a single-qubit rotation gate can be utilized to encode one variational parameter, which can be adjusted during optimization.
 Besides, there are also a number of blocks that might be convenient for our use, e.g., Controlled-SWAP gates might be experimentally-friendly for demonstrations on superconducting quantum processors.
 In our numerical simulations, we mainly choose parameterized single-qubit rotation gates ($R_x(\theta)$, $R_y(\theta)$, and $R_z(\theta)$) and Controlled-NOT gates since replacing some of them will not significantly influence the performance.
 In the following part of this subsection, we mainly introduce two data encoding ansatze: amplitude-encoding ansatz and block-encoding ansatz.